 The mayavirupa is also found within the Hindu tradition, and along these lines I refer to the classic book The Autobiography of a Yogi written by Paramahansa Yogananda.
 In this book Yogananda talks about a few cases where his gurus use a mayavirupa.
 One example is when his guru, Swami Sri Yukteswar Giri, appeared to Yogananda looking just like a solid human being.
 But, then after the conversation with Yogananda was over, his guru — Swami Sri Yukteswar Giri — was said to have rolled himself up like a scroll before disappearing.

 Now, Swami Sri Yukteswar Giri was very much in a physical body.
 He was born and died just like everyone else does.
 That implies that yes, you can be a 5th degree initiate and come back into physical incarnation.
 (Again Bailey herself confirms this, see the quotes at the bottom of this page).
 And, you can also use a mayavirupa both while you are in and out of a physical incarnation.
 For example, Yogananda states that after his guru, Swami Sri Yukteswar Giri died, he again appeared to Yogananda in what what looked more like an etheric light body.
-This is similar to the “resurrection” body that comes from the Christian tradition, meaning that the “resurrection” body may be equivalent to the mayavirupa (something Bailey insinuates).
+This is similar to the “resurrection” body (holographic body?) that comes from the Christian tradition, meaning that the “resurrection” body may be equivalent to the mayavirupa (something Bailey insinuates).

 Video clip of Yogananda looking up at his guru who is standing, Sri Yukteswar.

 The only problem with the argument of saying that once you reach the 5th initiation you can’t come back into a physical body in the normal way, is Bailey herself doesn’t agree with that premise.
 First off, her Tibetan says at the start of everyone of her books that he is a Tibetan living in a physical body.
 And, (see addendum at the bottom of this post where I have the quotes from Bailey), Bailey’s Tibetan himself says 5th degree initiates (who can create a mayavirupa) can decide to reincarnate like ordinary human beings who get born and die just like everyone else.
 Here the mayavirupa is viewed as being composed as a physical body you consciously create before you are born again (like getting all the atoms and DNA figured out), and then you project that consciously constructed image into a new physical body at the time of your conception.
 In the Tibetan tradition this process of known as coming back as a “yangsi,” which represents what Bailey speaks of regarding what a mayavirupa is in this particular view.
-The following video clip shows how the Tibetan’s themselves view this mayavirupa process, as we look at the reincarnation of someone most Tibetan’s consider to be one of the highest spiritual masters in the Tibetan lineage of all time, Dilgo Khyentse Rinpoche.
+The following video clip shows how the Tibetan’s themselves view this mayavirupa process, as we look at the reincarnation of someone most Tibetan’s consider to be one of the highest spiritual masters in the Tibetan lineage, Dilgo Khyentse Rinpoche.

 The point I am making is taking the 5th initiation does not mean that you don’t come back in a new physical body.
 And, that physical body may look different than the body you had before.
 (Again read the quotes from Bailey at the end of this post).
 Taking the 5th initiation may simply mean that you know how to consciously create your next physical body before you incarnate into it, or that you have learned the technique of creating a mayavirupa like holographic projection in front of others at will (without needing CNN’s technology to do so).
 And, it may mean that you are not stuck with your “video game avatar” forever, you can change it whenever you want to.
 Either by changing its appearance in a physical body, or by changing its appearance in etheric substance.
 Your choice!